krnsk0/service-scope-demo/README.md

-Quick and dirty demo of shared services, component-scoped services, and injecting shared services into component-scoped services
+demo of some differences between shared services, component-scoped services, and injecting shared services into component-scoped services in angular 11